coreboot/coreboot/Documentation/tutorial/part2.md

 where YourUserNameHere is your username, and YourPasswordHere is the password you just generated.

+If your system is behind a snooping HTTPS proxy, you might also have to make its SSL certificate known to curl, a system specific operation.
+If that's not possible for some reason, you can also disable SSL certificate verification in git:

+	git config [--global] http.sslVerify [true|false]

+The `--global` argument sets it for all git transfers of your local user, `false` means not to validate the certificate.

+If that still doesn't allow you to pull or push changes to the server, the proxy is likely tampering with the data stream, in which case there's nothing we can do.

 ## Part 3: Clone coreboot and configure it for submitting patches

 On Gerrit, click on the **Browse** tab in the upper left corner and select